Only the best, the U.S. Army says, are considered for recruiting duty, and from those, fewer still are chosen. But I was selected anyway.

 A Proctoscopy exam using a rigid 10-inch steel scope through my raw and inflamed rectum was ridiculously painful.
 The results were normal but consistent with someone who had been in the throes of diarrhea, i.e. inflammation and blood.
 I considered not complaining to avoid those procedures.
 The doctor prescribed six Atropine, antibiotics, and suggested sitz baths three times a day.
 The frequent stools continued.

-I wondered what would be happening had I been in the Environmental Science and Engineering program at Texas A & M, (last chapter) instead of recruiting, and having the same symptoms.
+I wondered what would be happening had I been in the Environmental Science and Engineering program at Texas s&M, (last chapter) instead of recruiting, and having the same symptoms.
 The Army might be thinking this guy just couldn’t cut it, wasn’t officer material.
 That might have been worse than my present dilemma.
 But I digress.

 Within a month, I had a fissure and fistula of the rectum, which required surgical repair.
 Incidentally, while at Womack Army Hospital in Ft.
 Bragg for the surgery, the main architect and loser of the Vietnam War, LBJ, died.
 An irreverent patient, making a joke about what LBJ may have done with farm animals in Texas, had me chuckling.
 A good laugh is not wise when you’ve just had rectal surgery.

-My coworker and officers from the Raleigh station came by for a jovial visit.
+My partner and officers from the Raleigh station came by for a jovial visit.
 OK, you’ve had surgery, now get off your ass and get back to work full-time, was their expectation.

 I’ve heard of and read about patients who were very ill, some with terminal conditions, whose relatives said they never once complained.
 My theory: If you’re not complaining — you must be too sick to, or not miserable enough.